karolyamar21/Calculating-Free-to-Paid-Conversion-Rate-with-SQL-Project/README.md

 Using SQL to estimate the fraction of students who purchase a subscription after starting a lecture, i.e., the free-to-paid conversion rate among students who’ve engaged with video content on the 365 platform https://learn.365datascience.com/.

-These are the following guided  and steps
+These are the following guides and steps

 1. Combining the 3 tables
 2. Determine the First Date Watched and and First date Purchased